Framed Matrices and $A_{\infty}$-Bialgebras: Prematrads

 \subsection{Free Prematrads}

-Next we review the fundamental notion of a \emph{free prematrad}, but the development here differs somewhat from that in \cite{SU4}.
+In this subsection we review the fundamental notion of a \emph{free prematrad}, but the development here differs somewhat from that in \cite{SU4}.
 To begin, we introduce an auxiliary object, the free \emph{non-unital prematrad}.

 The notion of a bisequence matrix and its related constructions extend to matrices whose entries are general bigraded objects; we refer to such matrices as \emph{Generalized BiSequence Matrices (GBSMs).} When $A$ is a GBSM and